scrapbird/sinkholed/README.md

 ### Configuring the JWT secret

-The JWT secret is passed to sinkholed as an environment variable: `SINKHOLED_JWT_SECRET`.
+The JWT secret is passed to sinkholed as an environment variable: `SINKHOLED_JWTSECRET`.
 See the [Generating a JWT secret](#Generating-a-JWT-secret) section for instructions.
 Ensure that this variable is exported into your environment before launching sinkholed.

 ## Deploying using docker